 system (in most cases); it's just kept available for re-use within the

-VACUUM FULL rewrites
+VACUUM FULL rewrites the entire contents

 When the option list is surrounded by parentheses, the options can be written in any order.
 Without parentheses, options must be specified in exactly the order shown above.
 The parenthesized syntax was added in PostgreSQL 9.0; the unparenthesized syntax is deprecated.